Management and Marketing

 Globalization of our economy continues at an increasing rate, creating the need for individuals well-versed in the intricacies of conducting business across borders.
 As a result, courses offered in this major are interdisciplinary, integrating international and foreign language studies with business principles, including the study of management functions, policies and practices of international enterprises.
 International business graduates enter a people-oriented career that requires excellent communication skills and the ability to work well on multicultural teams.

 The major in international business at St. Mary's University is designed for students who are interested in seeking careers in the global arena.
-Individuals interested in management practices around the world, international behavior, and challenges for multinational corporations in foreign social, political and economic environments should consider this major.
+Individuals interested in management practices around the world, international behavior, and challenges for multinational corporations in foreign social, political, and economic environments should consider this major.

 Management Major